Nutty

 Let’s get straight to it, nope!
 You don’t pay tax on lottery winnings in the UK.

 You get to keep every single penny.
-But before you start celebrating you might have to pay some tax in the future when your winnings start making more money, such as interest payments.
+But before you start celebrating you might have to pay some tax in the future if your winnings start making more money, such as interest payments.

 In some countries, like America, you would have to pay tax, and it’s a lot – up to 45% depending on which state you live in.
 Crazy!

-Let’s dive into the UK winnings a bit more and find out more about what taxes you might pay in future, and if you can avoid or reduce them.
+Let’s dive into the UK winnings a bit more and find out more about what taxes you might pay in future, and if you can legally avoid or reduce them a bit.

-As gambling is free from tax in the UK, that means the lottery is free too!
+As gambling is free from tax in the UK, that means the lottery is also free from tax!

 Technically playing the lottery is a form of gambling, and so it’s treated just the same as things like gambling in a casino.

-Even things like sports betting is free from tax too, so you can bet on the football at the weekend or any other sports you’re interested in and all your winnings are tax free – although gambling is not a wise investment strategy so we don’t recommend it, unless it’s small amounts for fun!
+Even things like sports betting are free from tax too, so you can bet on football at the weekend or any other sports you’re interested in and all your winnings are tax free – although gambling is not a wise investment strategy so we don’t recommend it!

 Although the winnings itself is tax-free.
 There are some taxes to pay after you get the winnings.
 The tax people always get their cut, doh!

-Let’s run through the types of tax you might pay, and how to reduce it if possible.
+Let’s run through the types of tax you might pay, and how to reduce the amount if possible.

 As soon as your winnings start making you more money, you might have to pay tax on the money you make.